How To Easily Create Azure Functions Using Azure Portal

 Click on the "Code + Test" button under the Developer section from the left sidebar panel.

-So you can see the basic function code written which accepts name from the query string or from the request body and append to name to the Hello string and return the output.
+So you can see the basic function code written which accepts a name from the query string or from the request body append to name to the Hello string and return the output.

-Step 3 - Testing of Http triggered based Azure Function
+Step 3.
+Testing of HTTP triggered based on Azure Function

 Click on the Run button from the right panel.
 So you can see the output in the "Output" tab in the right panel.